-- Oracle Streams Concepts and Administration for more information about procedure DML handlers, error handlers, and the error queue - Oracle Database PL/SQL Packages and Types Reference for more information about the EXECUTE\ERROR procedure in the DBMS\ APPLY\ADM package
+- Oracle Streams Concepts and Administration for more information about procedure DML handlers, error handlers, and the error queue - Oracle Database PL/SQL Packages and Types Reference for more information about the EXECUTE\ERROR procedure in the DBMS\APPLY\ADM package

-Prebuilt Update Conflict Handlers
+9.6.1 Prebuilt Update Conflict Handlers

 This section describes the types of prebuilt update conflict handlers available to you and how column lists and resolution columns are used in prebuilt update conflict handlers.
 A column list is a list of columns for which the update conflict handler is called when there is an update conflict.
 The resolution column is the column used to identify an update conflict handler.
 If you use a MAXIMUM or MINIMUM prebuilt update conflict handler, then the resolution column is also the column used to resolve the conflict.
-The resolution column must be one of the columns in the column list for the handler.
+The resolution column used to resolve the handler.